 The ultimate prize for any Division I baseball program is to see your season end in Omaha.
-But which states boast the highest numbers of College World Series trips and national championships?
+But which states boast the most College World Series trips and national championships?

 Here are seven that make a case to be called the best college baseball state.

-California (80 CWS appearances, 23 titles, 8 runner-ups)California makes a compelling case for the crown of college baseball based on the state's impressive numbers.
-Twelve schools from the state have made it to the College World Series a combined 83 times.
-The most appearances in the CWS have come from USC (21), Cal State Fullerton (17) and Stanford (16).
+California (83 CWS appearances, 23 titles, 8 runner-ups)California makes a compelling case for the crown of college baseball.
+Thirteen schools from the state have made it to the College World Series a combined 83 times.
+The most appearances in the CWS have come from USC (21), Cal State Fullerton (18) and Stanford (16).

-USC claims the most titles out of any program in any state with a massive 12 national championships, the most recent occurring back in 1998.
-Ten of the titles came during the Rod Dedeaux era, including five straight from 1970-1974.
+USC has the most national titles in college baseball with 12, with the most recent coming back in 1998.
+Ten came during the Rod Dedeaux era, including five straight from 1970-1974.

 Other programs to win the CWS include California, Cal State Fullerton, Pepperdine, Stanford, Fresno State and UCLA.

-Texas (57 CWS appearances, 7 titles, 7 runner-ups)Six of the state's seven national titles are claimed by the Longhorns.
+Texas (64 CWS appearances, 7 titles, 7 runner-ups)Six of the state's seven national titles belong to the Longhorns.
 Texas' first title in 1950 — under legendary coach Bibb Falk — was also the first to be won in Omaha.
-No other program can say they have made the trip to the CWS more than the Longhorns, who have earned an impressive 35 bids.
+No other program can say they have made the trip to the CWS more than the Longhorns, who have been there 36 times.

 The Seminoles have the most CWS appearances without a national title and have finished as the runner-up three times.
-The Gators have made recent surges to the CWS but finished second in 2005 and 2011.
+Mike Martin will get one final chance in this year's tournament.

-Arizona (38 CWS appearances, 9 titles, 7 runner-ups)The Wildcats and Sun Devils may be the only two programs in the state to reach Omaha, but both have had quite the success at the CWS.
-Arizona State has made the trip 22 times and returned home as champions five times, although the most recent came in 1981.
+Arizona (39 CWS appearances, 9 titles, 8 runner-ups)The Wildcats and Sun Devils may be the only two programs in the state to reach Omaha, but both have found great success at the CWS.
+Arizona State has made the trip 22 times and returned home as champions five times.

-Meanwhile, Arizona won its fourth CWS championship just four years ago over threepeat-seeking South Carolina, it's first since 1986 back in the Jerry Kindall era.
+Meanwhile, Arizona won its fourth CWS championship in 2012 over threepeat-seeking South Carolina, it's first since 1986 back in the Jerry Kindall era.

-Three other programs in Louisiana have made trips to the CWS with Tulane earning a pair of bids and one each for Louisiana-Lafayette and New Orleans.
+Three other programs in Louisiana have made trips to the CWS with Tulane earning a pair of bids and one each for Louisiana and New Orleans.

-The Sooners have claimed a pair of national championships although they came nearly 43 years apart.
+The Sooners have a pair of national championships, coming four decades apart in 1951 and 1994.
 Oklahoma State has reached the championship series six times with its only title coming in 1959.
-Despite only three titles, the programs have combined for 29 CWS appearances and the Cowboys' 19 trips trail only Texas, Miami, Florida State, Arizona State and USC.
+The Cowboys' 20 CWS trips trail only Texas, Miami, Florida State, Arizona State and USC.

-South Carolina (24 CWS appearances, 2 titles, 4 runner-ups)South Carolina and Clemson are hated rivals but both have represented the state well with their rich baseball traditions, including 23 College World Series appearances.
+South Carolina (25 CWS appearances, 3 titles, 4 runner-ups)South Carolina and Clemson are hated rivals but both have represented the state well with their rich baseball traditions, including 23 College World Series appearances.
 The Gamecocks made the trip to the championship series in 1975, 1977 and 2002 before they finally earned their first national championship in 2010.
-South Carolina followed it up with its second consecutive title in 2011 and made the final in 2012 as well.
+South Carolina followed it up with its second consecutive title in 2011 and another finals appearance in 2012.